 Design your space with sunny areas, shady spots and watering zones in mind.

 Go for a mix of shapes, sizes and colors that bloom at different times of the year.

 3. Limit your lawn

-Replace grass areas that you don’t use with low-water-use groundcover, shrubs or shade trees.
+Replace grassy areas that you don’t use with low-water-use groundcover, shrubs or shade trees.
 Small turf areas for children and pets can be part of a successful xeriscape with proper planning and upkeep.

 4. Prepare your soil